mikedloss/compiler/README.md

 compiler
 ========

-this is a simple compiler that compiles one language into another
+this is a simple compiler that compiles one language into another.

+created as a group project.

 language grammar:
 <br />